LibrePlan/libreplan/doc/src/user/en/03-calendarios.rst

 Default calendar
 ----------------------

 One of the existing calendars in the system can be marked as the default calendar.
-This calendar is the one that will be designated to any entity in the system that is managed with calendars.
+This calendar is the one that will be assigned to any entity in the system that is managed with calendars.

 The following must be carried out to set up a default calendar:

-* Go to the *Administration* menu.
+* Go to the *Configuration* menu.
-* Click the *Configuration* procedure.
+* Click the *Main Settings* menu.
-* Where *Default calendar* appears, select the calendar to be used as the program's default calendar.
+* Where the option for *Default calendar* appears, select the calendar to be used as the program's default calendar.
 * Click *Save*.

 .. figure:: images/default-calendar.png